Topias Leinonen

-Topias Leinonen (born 25 January 2004) is a Finnish professional ice hockey goaltender who currently plays with JYP Jyväskylä of the Finnish Liiga.
+Topias Leinonen (born 25 January 2004) is a Finnish professional ice hockey goaltender for the Rochester Americans of the American Hockey League while under contract to the Buffalo Sabres of the National Hockey League (NHL).
 Leinonen was selected 41st overall by the Buffalo Sabres in the 2nd round of the 2022 NHL Entry Draft.

 Playing career

-After playing for Ilves in his youth, Leinonen moved to JYP's Under-16 program.
+After playing for Ilves in his youth, Leinonen moved to JYP Jyväskylä's Under-16 program.
 He played for the JYP Under-16 team in 2018-19, and the Under-18 team in 2019-20.
 After playing 15 for the Under-20 team in 2020-21, Leinonen played 21 games for the Under-20 team in the 2021-22 season and played 4 games in Liiga for the senior team.

 In 2021-22 he spent time on loan with KeuPa HT of Mestis.

 Going into the 2022 NHL Entry Draft, Leinonen was regarded as the top goaltending prospect and was ranked as the top European goalie by NHL Central Scouting.
 He was drafted 41st overall by the Buffalo Sabres, as the first goaltender selected in the 2022 NHL Entry Draft.
-He attended the Buffalo Sabres Development Camp in July 2022.
+He attended Buffalo Sabres Development Camp in 2022, 2023, and 2024.

+Leinonen joined Mora IK in the HockeyAllsvenskan in the 2024-25 season.
+He played 25 games for Mora where he recorded a 2.31 goals against average and a .910 save percentage.
+On March 28, 2025, the Buffalo Sabres signed Leinonen to a 3-year, entry-level contract to begin in the 2025-26 season.
+He reported to the Rochester Americans on a professional tryout agreement for the remainder of the 2024-25 season before being released from the PTO in May.